IvanNardini/1-Demos/README.md

 # 1-Demos
-A repository which contains the end to end demos
+A repository which contains end-to-end demos